 It's no secret that dogs possess powerful sniffers.
 In the same way humans perceive the world via vision, dogs experience the world primarily through smell.
 Capable of catching scents at long distances, dogs have been put to work rescuing people trapped under rubble, sniffing out drugs and explosives, as well as other tasks where their amazing sense of smell comes in handy.

-In one experiment, a dog was capable of sniffing out whale poop floating in Puget Sound from a mile away, according to Nova.
+In one experiment, a dog was capable of sniffing out whale poop floating in Puget Sound from a mile away, according to Smithsonian.com.
 The Whole Dog Journal states that dogs have picked up the scent of people who'd drowned in over 80 feet of water.
-Their ability to pick up on tiny traces of a particular scent is what allows them to follow trails that are a week old and, some have even been able to detect cancer cells within humans.
+Their ability to pick up on tiny traces of a particular scent is what allows them to follow trails that are a week old, and some have even been able to detect cancer cells within humans.

 While breathing and smelling are essentially the same action for humans, a dog's nose is built to take care of both tasks separately.
 Dogs have a fold of tissue inside their noses that separates air for inhaling and air for smelling.
-When a dog breathes, a portion of the air is directed toward a bony network called turbinates dedicated to olfaction, while the rest of the air is diverted to the lungs.
+When a dog breathes, a portion of the air is directed toward a bony network called turbinates, which is dedicated to olfaction, while the rest of the air is diverted to the lungs.

 Dogs have an organ that humans don't possess: the Jacobson's organ.
-It's located at the bottom of the dog's nasal passage that allows dogs to pick up on pheromones -- important chemical cues all animals produce that signal messages to one another, like mating readiness.
+It's located at the bottom of the dog's nasal passage and allows dogs to pick up on pheromones — important chemical cues all animals produce that signal messages to one another, like mating readiness.
 The Jacobson's organ is also important for dogs recognizing the scent of other dogs in their pack or puppies locating a nipple to nurse.

 If a dog is trying to get more scent to his Jacobson's organ, he may pull back his upper lip and rear back his head — called the "flehmen" reaction.
 This enhances a dog's sense of smell.